-Third & Fourth Grade Promotion
+Third & Fourth Grades: The Pathway Forward

-(check back often for updates as this page is under construction)
+(check back often for updates )

 Based on Tennessee law, T.C.A.
 49-6-3115, passed in 2021, third-grade students who do not have a score of proficiency on the English Language Arts (ELA) section of the Tennessee Comprehensive Program (TCAP) may have requirements related to summer school and/or tutoring to be promoted to fourth grade.